groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/knowledge-base/how-to-migrate-to-groupdocs.viewer-19.8-or-higher.md

 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-This article contains information about migration from the legacy API to [GroupDocs.Viewer](https://products.groupdocs.com/viewer) 19.8 or higher.
+This article contains information about migration from the legacy API to [GroupDocs.Viewer](https://products.groupdocs.com/viewer) 20.1 or higher.

 ## Why To Migrate

-Here are the key reasons to use the new updated API provided by **GroupDocs.Viewer for Java** since version **19.8**:
+Here are the key reasons to use the new updated API provided by **[GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java)** since version **20.1**:
 *   **Viewer** class introduced as a **single entry point** to manage the document rendering process to any supported file format (instead of **ViewerHtmlHander** / **ViewerImageHander** classes from previous versions).
 *   The overall **rendering speed improved** dramatically by saving rendered page as soon as it was rendered, not when all pages list were rendered.
 *   Product architecture was redesigned from scratch in order to **decreased memory usage** (from 10% to 400% approx. depending on document type).